If taxpayers want it, how would the long lost Margate boardwalk be rebuilt?

 In the aftermath of Super Storm Sandy, a dune system was forced upon us by the State of New Jersey and the Army Corp of Engineers.
 The result is a radically altered landscape and a degraded experience of our previously magnificent beach.

 Once flat, wide and easy to access, our beach is now home to a huge wall of sand placed directly in its middle, horizontally dividing the ocean from the rest of Margate.
 This has created a very large “Dead Zone” between the bulkhead entrances to the beach and the dunes, as long as a city block in many areas.

 The beach is now divided by 5, sewer pipe / outfalls.

 A rebuilt Margate boardwalk would feature much easier access.
 40 access ramps would transport beach-goers from the street ends to the boardwalk.
 The 27 ft wide boardwalk would be safety nestled behind and above the controversial, man-made dune.

-Features of a New, Rebuilt Margate Boardwalk.
+Features of New Margate Boardwalk.